Skip to content

 See: What is the Difference Between an Heir and a Beneficiary?

-Failing to name contingent beneficiaries
+Mistake #3 – Failing to name contingent beneficiaries

-Most people aren’t updating their will or beneficiary designations on various accounts on a monthly — or even yearly — basis.
+Most people aren’t updating their Will or beneficiary designations on various accounts on a monthly — or even yearly — basis.
 That means when the beneficiary designations come into play, something might have changed.

 The beneficiary may have died or become unavailable to receive their inheritance directly (for instance, because of incapacitation).
 If the person named as beneficiary can’t receive the inheritance, the funds flow into the estate and likely have to go through probate.
+Which defeats the purpose of using beneficiary designations as a way to avoid probate.

 If you name a contingent beneficiary on a retirement account or an insurance policy, you can rest easy that the funds in the account will flow directly to an heir rather than getting hung up in the probate process.